Professors: Fraser, Girdler (Chair), Langeland, Moore, Salinas, A. Wollenberg, M. Wollenberg

-BIOL484Topics in Biology: Molecular Basis for Nervous System DisordersThe molecular underpinnings of nervous system disease and injury states will be investigated.
+BIOL484Topics in Biology: Neurodegenerative DisordersThe molecular underpinnings of nervous system disease and injury states will be investigated.
 A combination of lectures, discussions, and student presentations of research articles will be employed.
 Course readings will come exclusively from the primary literature.
 Topics covered will include neurodegenerative diseases, nervous system injury states, drug addiction, and brain tumors.Prerequisite: BIOL-246 All course prerequisites must be met with a minimum grade of C-.

-BIOL488Topics Biology: The Symbiotic HabitA comprehensive overview of current symbiosis research literature, focusing on animal-microbe relationships and with special emphasis on the human microbiome.
-This course will highlight both model and non model based approaches for understanding topics spanning the ecology to the molecular biology and symbiotic relationships.
-Students will be responsible for reading primary literature and preparation for discussion, oral presentations, and concise scientific writing.Prerequisite: BIOL-112,BIOL-123,BIOL-224, and BIOL246 All course prerequisites must be met with a minimum grade of C-.
+BIOL488Topics in Biology: the Symbiotic HabitA comprehensive overview of current symbiosis research literature, focusing on animal-microbe relationships and with special emphasis on the human microbiome.
+This course will highlight both model- and non model-based approaches for understanding topics ranging from molecular biology to ecology and symbiotic relationships.
+Students will be responsible for reading primary literature and participating in discussion, oral presentations, and concise scientific writing.Prerequisite: BIOL-112,BIOL-123,BIOL-224, and BIOL246 All course prerequisites must be met with a minimum grade of C-.

 BIOL490SSenior Seminar (Full Year)Participation in a seminar involving teaching and research in the literature and consideration of current biological questions; preparation for SIP research through literature search and critical discussion of pertinent papers; preparation and defense of completed thesis based upon SIP research.
 (Spring component of full-year course.)Prerequisite: Take BIOL-490F and BIOL-490W and Seniors Only